fliphess/forky/README.md

 Operator, voice, banned etc are user based, so operator means operator on all channels the bot is in.

 Feel free to join me in this irc project! i love pull requests so please do.
-I'm making a lot of changes at the moment, so any contact would be appreciated :)
+I'm making a lot of changes at the moment, so any contact in advance would be appreciated :)

 ## Install